MCUdude/MCUdude_corefiles/README.md

 ### Adding further clock frequencies

 The calculation of `millis()`, `micros()` and `delay()` is automatic for arbitrary frequencies.
-It is either exact or approximate to 8 ppm accuracy.
+Depending on the prime factors of the frequency, it is either exact or approximate to 60 ppm accuracy (worst-case).
 The only thing required is adding support in `delayMicroseconds()`.